csaizr12/VALENCIA/README.md

 VALENCIA runs **GffCompare** to perform a spatial comparison between the exon-intron architectures of the target and the evidence.
 This step is crucial for:

- - **Classification via Class Codes:** Categorizing each transcript based on its structural relationship with the reference
+ - **Classification via Class Codes:** Categorizing each transcript based on its structural relationship with the reference.

     **Class Code** | **Description** |
     | --- | --- |